- The takeaway from this episode is … you have an important story inside you, here’s where you start.

 What story will you tell yourself? … your children, your grandchildren, maybe even the world about living through the unprecedented time in history … 2020?

 You don’t even know the whole story for yourself yet.
 To have a story from this you must be writing down what’s going on in your life, each day.

 What will you have to share with humanity?

 Don’t say that you don’t have a story or that nobody would be interested in what happened in your life.
 Each person is a unique consciousness in the collective and because of that, each has unique experiences.
-No two people are alike or will have the same story form the same experience.
+No two people are alike, nor will they have the same story from the same experience.

 You came here to learn your lessons, so you could get around to the experiences.
 The year 2020 was unlike any other year in our lifetimes.
 So, how do you end up with a story that you are proud to have lived?
 The author of a story does not sit down and write their story all in one day, or even one week.
 A story gradually unfolds and develops along the way.

 That’s not true, because everything you experience has meaning.
 Writing down these daily experiences is not just a chronicle of what happened that day like you may have done as a child in a diary that you kept locked up.
 This will be a true story about how you played your hand, living a life worthy of sharing with the world.

-Your story will be derived from making an intentional note each day, not only of what happened and what you experienced, but how it felt after writing it down.
+Your story will be derived from making an intentional noteworthy journal entry each day, not only what happened and what you experienced, but how it felt after writing it down.
 Then, from what happened and how it felt – what you realized from it.
-The action you took is what will make the story so compelling to the reader.
+The action you took is what will make YOUR story so compelling to the reader.